neoFinch/stylish-chrome-ext/README.md

 # New Tab Chrome Extension
 ---
 Description: Override New tab of chrome browser and manage your tasks, take notes.
-No more hassle to move to different app to take notes and save important things.
+No more hassle of moving to different App to take notes.
 ---

 <img src="https://i.imgur.com/pVeyuue.png" width="500px" alt="Preview"/>